Pao baileyi

 Pao baileyi, the hairy pufferfish, is a species of pufferfish usually found in the rocky habitats, including rapids, of the Mekong mainstream and its larger tropical freshwater tributaries.

 Characteristics

-P. baileyi grows to around 12 cm SL and can be identified by sparse, or dense, coverage of epidermal outgrowths or cirri on the head and body.
-The cirri tend to be more profuse in the juvenile state, becoming reduced or non-existent at higher ages.
-The abdomen is usually golden or orange, with no other markings.
-Like other pufferfish P. baileyi is scaleless, and is therefore extremely sensitive to water quality.
+P. baileyi grows to around 12 cm SL and can be identified by the epidermal outgrowths (formally called cirri) covering its head and body.
+The cirri tend to be more profuse in the juvenile state, becoming reduced or non-existent as the fish gets older.
+The abdomen is usually golden or orange, with no markings.
+Like other pufferfish, P. baileyi is scaleless, and is therefore extremely sensitive to water quality.

 In Aquaria

-P. Baileyi is occasionally kept in the aquarium.
+P. Baileyi is occasionally seen in the aquarium industry.
 It is commonly fed both dead and live fish, and while it is not known to be a picky eater, it is strictly a carnivore.
 The fish often fetches a high price, commonly going over $100 USD.